severalnines/docs/faq.rst

 I found a bug.
 Where should I report it?
 ++++++++++++++++++++++++++++++++++++++++

 Please report the bug by submiting ticket at https://support.severalnines.com/new.
-For Enterprise user, if the bug is verified, a bugfix will be provided soonest possible (within one working day).
+For Enterprise customers, bugfixes are provided soonest possible.

 My cluster is down.
 What should I do?
 +++++++++++++++++++++++++++++++++++++

-Please submit a ticket at https://support.severalnines.com/new, login with the registered email address so we can route the support request based on the subscription.
-Please also include an error report as described in this page.
+Please submit a ticket at https://support.severalnines.com/new.
+If you are a paying customer, please do this with your company email address so the ticket can be assigned to the appropriate support SLA.
+Please also include an `error report <http://support.severalnines.com/entries/21091498-Error-reporting->`_.

 How can I submit a feature request?
 +++++++++++++++++++++++++++++++++++

-You can either use our `Feature Request <http://support.severalnines.com/forums/20303403-Feature-Requests>`_ page or submit a ticket to https://support.severalnines.com/new .
+You can either use our `Feature Request <http://support.severalnines.com/forums/20303403-Feature-Requests>`_ page or submit a ticket to https://support.severalnines.com/new.